obrian96/AB_BANK_CHAT_APP/README.md

 - Microsoft Azure.

 4.Version Control
- -Git and GitHub.
+ - Git and GitHub.

  # Requirements
- -Any Operating System (ie. MacOS X, Linux, Windows) with Python  installed for the respective OS.
+ - Any Operating System (ie. MacOS X, Linux, Windows) with Python  installed for the respective OS.
- -Any IDE with Python  SDK installed (ie. Pycharm, VSCode, etc).
+ - Any IDE with Python  SDK installed (ie. Pycharm, VSCode, etc).

  # Steps to Run Locally